skillrepos/codeium-basics/README.md

 ![Creating new codespace from button](./images/helmfun20.png?raw=true "Creating new codespace from button")

 **This will run for several minutes while it gets everything ready.**

+## Step 3.
+Once the codespace is running

 ![Starting codespace](./images/codeium-03.png?raw=true "Starting your codespace")